-Activity Description activity.
-See "Using Variables in Automation" on page 96 for more information.
-Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click []= to select a variable or build a new suffix using the expression editor.
-Export Wizard Export data from databases, tables, views, or a query into a CSV, Excel, or other file.
-Review the following for additional information: Export template-You can select an existing template, edit an existing template, or create a new template.
+Export data from databases, tables, views, or a query into a CSV, Excel, or other file.

+Activity Description Review the following for additional information: Export template-You can select an existing template, edit an existing template, or create a new template.
 Tip: You can use a variable in the file name to select an existing template file by entering the hash symbol before and after the variable name (#VariableName#).
 Use Automation Connection-Select this option to use the connection associated with the Export Wizard activity.
 Clear the checkbox to use the connection associated with the export template.
 RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 96 for more information.
+See "Using Variables in Automation" on page 82 for more information.
 Import Wizard Import data from a CSV, Excel, or other file into a new table or append to an existing table.
 You can also import data from one database to another.
 Review the following for additional information: Import template-You can select an existing template, edit an existing template, or create a new template.
 Tip: You can use a variable in the file name to select an existing template file by entering the hash symbol before and after the variable name (#VariableName#).
 Use Automation Connection-Select this option to use the connection associated with the Import Wizard activity.
 Clear the checkbox to use the connection associated with the import template.
 RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 96 for more information.
-Toad Report Use this activity to open a Toad Data Report (executing the query) and then export the results to a file using the layout specified in the Toad Data Report.
-Several export file formats are available, including PDF, HTML, and Excel.
-You can also select multiple Toad Data Reports and export the results to a single file.
-Note: You must create a Toad Data Report file (.tdr) before you can select it using this activity.
-Review the following for additional information: Select a connection to execute the Toad Data Report query against.
-Add Reports-Click to browse to and select one or more Toad Data Report files (.tdr).
-Click the arrow and select From Project Manager to add the reports in the currently-open project.
-Edit Report-Click to edit the selected report.
+See "Using Variables in Automation" on page 82 for more information.
+Toad Pivot Grid Open an existing Toad Pivot Grid file, execute the query, and export the data to Excel or other file formator Local Storage.
+Note: You must create a Toad Pivot Grid file (.tpg) before you can select it using this activity.
+Review the following for additional information: Select a connection to execute the Toad Pivot Grid file against.
+2. Select an existing Toad Pivot Grid file.
+You can browse for a file or select from the currently-open project.
+Click to edit the selected pivot file.
+Export to file-Select a file type and enter a file name and location for your export file.
+You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).
+To export to an Excel pivot table, select Excel Pivot .
+Click Export Options to specify Excel file options.
+4. Suffix-Select a suffix to append to the file name.
+Select from the list of existing suffixes, or click []= to select a variable or build a new suffix using the expression editor.
 RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 96 for more information.
-Export file-Enter a name and select a file type and location for your export file.
-You can use a variable in this field by entering the hash symbol before and after
+See "Using Variables in Automation" on page 82 for more information.
+To export pivoted data to Local Storage, select a database and a new or existing table.